huggingface/transformers/examples/research_projects/jax-projects/dataset-streaming/README.md

 - `num_train_steps` - how many update steps should be run.
 - `num_eval_samples` - how many training samples should be taken for evaluation.
 - `logging_steps` - at what rate should the training loss be logged.
-- `eval_stepts` - at what rate should evaluation be run.
+- `eval_steps` - at what rate should evaluation be run.
 10K update steps

 ```bash